theodorecurtil/kafka_101/README.md

 To start the cluster, start by cloning the repo; and `cd` into the repository, locally.

-> :warning: bla bla Make sure that ports that will be mapped from localhost are not already used; and that you do not have running containers with same names as the ones defined in our [docker-compose.yaml](https://github.com/theodorecurtil/kafka_101/blob/main/docker-compose.yaml) file (check the `container_name` configuration key).
+> :warning: Make sure that ports that will be mapped from localhost are not already used; and that you do not have running containers with same names as the ones defined in our [docker-compose.yaml](https://github.com/theodorecurtil/kafka_101/blob/main/docker-compose.yaml) file (check the `container_name` configuration key).

 ```console
 git clone git@github.com:theodorecurtil/kafka_101.git